gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/VolumeState.md

 ## Speaker.VolumeState {#VolumeState}
-Message format that contains speaker information at the time when a user has spoken, such as volume size or whether speaker is muted or unmuted.
+A message format that contains client's speaker volume information at the time when the user has spoken, such as how high/low its volume is or whether the speaker is in mute.

 ### Message format
 {% raw %}